MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.DirectoryManagement/New-MgDirectoryRole.md

       - `[DisplayName <String>]`: The display name of the identity.
 Note that this might not always be available or up to date.
 For example, if a user changes their display name, the API might show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
       - `[Id <String>]`: Unique identifier for the identity.

-MEMBERS <IMicrosoftGraphDirectoryObject\[]>: Users that are members of this directory role.
+`MEMBERS <IMicrosoftGraphDirectoryObject[]>`: Users that are members of this directory role.
 HTTP Methods: GET, POST, DELETE.
 Read-only.
 Nullable.
 Supports $expand.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.

-SCOPEDMEMBERS <IMicrosoftGraphScopedRoleMembership\[]>: Members of this directory role that are scoped to administrative units.
+`SCOPEDMEMBERS <IMicrosoftGraphScopedRoleMembership[]>`: Members of this directory role that are scoped to administrative units.
 Read-only.
 Nullable.
-  - `[Id <String>]`: The unique idenfier for an entity.
+  - `[Id <String>]`: The unique identifier for an entity.
 Read-only.
   - `[AdministrativeUnitId <String>]`: Unique identifier for the administrative unit that the directory role is scoped to
   - `[RoleId <String>]`: Unique identifier for the directory role that the member is in.
   - `[RoleMemberInfo <IMicrosoftGraphIdentity>]`: identity